The Invasion (album): Lyrical themes

 The album primarily focuses on love, wealth, success, and nightlife.
-In "Beautiful Onyinye", "Forever" and "She's Hot", P-Square expressed the love, affection and emotional outburst they share with their significant other.
+In "Beautiful Onyinye", "Forever" and "She's Hot", P-Square expresses the love, affection and emotional outburst they share with their significant other.
 In "Chop My Money" and "Me and My Brother", the duo talked about their vast wealth and the blessings that have been bestowed upon them.
 "Shake It Down Low" and "Do as I Do" celebrate and explore the feelings and excitement of nightlife.

 Critical reception

-The Invasion was met with mixed reviews from music critics.
-Many critics felt the album was recycled and lacked originality.
-Others praised its lyrical content, sound, composure and depth.
-The album was reviewed by Mix Rhythm, 360 Nobs, Leadership newspaper and Naijaura.
-The latter of the four assigned a score of 8.5 out of 10, while the former gave the album 3.5 stars out of 5, adding, " it was well packaged in terms of graphics, nice photo shots, lyrics and a captivating album art cover".
-360 Nobs gave the album an overall score of 6.1 out of 10, stating that "the invasion is not yet complete".
-Leadership newspaper gave a rating of 9 out of 10.